-- additions to or departures of our key personnel; - announcements of technological innovations or new products or services by us or our competitors; - announcements concerning our competitors or the biotechnology industry in general; - new regulatory pronouncements and changes in regulatory guidelines; - general and industry-specific economic conditions;

-- changes in financial estimates or recommendations by securities analysts; - variations in our quarterly results; - announcements about our collaborators or licensors; and - changes in accounting principles.
+- · additions to or departures of our key personnel; - · announcements of technological innovations or new products or services by us or our competitors; - announcements concerning our competitors or the biotechnology industry in general; - new regulatory pronouncements and changes in regulatory guidelines; - · general and industry-specific economic conditions; - · changes in financial estimates or recommendations by securities analysts; - · variations in our quarterly results; - · announcements about our collaborators or licensors; and - changes in accounting principles.

 The market prices of the securities of biotechnology companies, particularly companies like us without product revenues and earnings, have been highly volatile and are likely to remain highly volatile in the future.
 This volatility has often been unrelated to the performance of particular companies.
 In the past, companies that experience volatility in the market price of their securities have often faced securities class action litigation.
 Moreover, market prices for stocks of biotechnology-related and technology companies frequently reach levels that bear no relationship to the performance of these companies.
 These market prices generally are not sustainable and are highly volatile.
 Whether or not meritorious, litigation brought against us could result in substantial costs, divert our management's attention and resources and harm our financial condition and results of operations.
-In addition, due to our stock price from time to time, we may not continue to qualify for continued listing on the NASDAQ Global Market.
-Please see Risk Factor: Our common stock may have a volatile public trading price.

-The future sale of our common and preferred stock and future issuances of our common stock upon conversion of our preferred stock, could negatively affect our stock price and cause dilution to existing holders of our common stock.
+The future sale of our common and preferred stock and future issuances of our common stock upon conversion of our preferred stock could negatively affect our stock price and cause dilution to existing holders of our common stock.

 If our common or preferred stockholders sell substantial amounts of our stock in the public market, or the market perceives that such sales may occur, the market price of our common and preferred stock could fall.
-For example, we were approached by a preferred stockholder that elected to convert 123,400 of its shares of preferred stock, which shares were converted into 239,396 shares of common stock in the first quarter of 2010.
-In addition, 710,271 shares of preferred stock were converted to 1,416,203 shares of common stock during the second quarter of 2010.
-If additional holders of preferred stock elect to convert their shares to shares of common stock at renegotiated prices, such conversion as well as the sale of substantial amounts of our common or preferred stock, could cause dilution to existing holders of our common stock, thereby also negatively affecting the price of our common stock.
+If additional holders of preferred stock elect to convert their shares to shares of common stock at renegotiated prices, such conversion as well as the sale of substantial amounts of our common stock, could cause dilution to existing holders of our common stock, thereby also negatively affecting the price of our common stock.